 If your vet thinks that home treatment will be fine for your dog, there are numerous easy home remedies you can try.

 - Withhold food for 24 hours.
+Don't feel bad about not feeding your pet for a short while, they will not starve!
 Your pet’s digestive tract may need a little break.
 If they have an upset stomach, they may not be interested in food anyway.
 Make sure that during this time, your pet is getting water and staying hydrated.
 Don’t let them drink too much at once, or it may cause greater discomfort.
 Ice cubes are a good way to provide hydration if your dog or cat has a tender tummy.

 - Try a bland diet.
 Slowly ease your pet back onto solid food.
-Rice and a boiled chicken breast will keep your pet’s tummy from further irritation while he recovers.
+A smaller portion of rice and a boiled chicken breast will keep your pet’s tummy from further irritation while he recovers.
 If you have it on hand, a small amount of one of the meat varieties of baby food is also suitably bland and easy on the digestive system.

 - Use canned pumpkin.
 Canned pumpkin is safe for both dogs and cats!
 Mix a small amount into your pet’s food.
 Pumpkin is full of fiber that will help with diarrhea or constipation.
 The moisture will also help keep your pet hydrated.
 Make sure you use plain, canned pumpkin.
 Don’t accidentally grab pumpkin pie filling as the sugar and spices will make that upset tummy worse.

 - Add a little bone broth.
+Make sure to read the label.
+No onions!
+The higher the protein content means it's actually bone broth and not just a stock.
 Mix it in with their bland diet, or give it to your pet on its own.
 If your pet has lost his appetite, adding it to their food can make it more enticing and add vital nutrients they may be missing.

 - Add a small amount of hemp and turmeric oil, like our Calming Relief supplement, to your pet’s food.
 Hemp oil has Omega3 fatty acids, and turmeric is used for its digestion-aiding properties.
 A size-appropriate amount added to your pet’s food may help restore digestive balance to your pet.

-Consider keeping things like pumpkin and probiotics as a staple of your pet’s diet.
-They help keep the digestive tract working smoothly and can help relieve symptoms in pets who have chronic stomach problems.
+Weekly addition of things like pumpkin and probiotics to your pet's staple diet can help keep the digestive tract working smoothly and can help relieve symptoms in pets who have chronic stomach problems.
+Consider this a preventative approach to lessen the chances they have upset.

 Although upset stomachs aren’t uncommon, it’s important to always keep your pet’s veterinarian informed.
 Some digestive problems need to be addressed immediately to prevent emergency situations.

-Keeping your vet informed will also help create a record if your pet has chronic problems.
+Emailing or calling your vet with details will also help create a record if your pet has chronic problems.
 This can help establish a cause and a solution so you can get your pet’s digestion back on track.